alexisbaxman/demo_bids-manager_documentation/book/converter.md

 path/to/BIDS_MANAGER\env\Lib\site-packages\bids_manager\user_preferences

 ```
-* If want to undo modifications or fix mistakes, use the `Restore defaults` option to return to the original keyword list.
+* If you want to undo modifications or fix mistakes, use the `Restore defaults` option to return to the original keyword list.

 ## Filter

 ### General View
 <img src="../static/converter/4_filter.png" alt="general-gui" width="400px" align="center">

+It displays all of the patterns detected in all subjects, organized and classified by **BIDS sequence types** (anat, func, fmap, dwi..).
+Under each modality you'll see the specific types of images and runs that were detected during scanning.
+* You can check and uncheck which ones you want to include in the final BIDS converted dataset.
-General view: It shows some of the patterns found in all subjects, such as types of images.
-This usually means that a run ended undexpectedly.
-This will be included in the final BIDS version as run-1 and run-2.
+* If a sequences shows (rep2) next to its name, it means that it's a duplicated.
+They will be included as run-1 and run-2.

 For example, types of images:
   *  T1 and T2: anatomical
   *  dw: difusion
   *  fmap: field maps